Al-Jami'a

-Ja'far al-Sadiq refers to it as a scroll (ṣaḥīfa) that is 70 cubits long and was dictated by the Prophet Muhammad and written down by Ali.
+Ja'far al-Sadiq refers to it as a scroll (ṣaḥīfa) that is 70 cubits long and was dictated by the Islamic prophet Muhammad and written down by Ali.
 It is also known as Kitab Ali (lit.
 Book of Ali) in some sources.
 It is said that it covers all legal questions, including such details as the blood-money due for a scratch.